11 Best Mattresses Without Fiberglass of 2023

 - Coil unit has added edge protection

-The Avocado Green is a great eco-friendly option for shoppers in need of a firmer bed.
-All of the natural ingredients in the Avocado Green also ensure sleepers with sensitivities sleep undisturbed.
+Based on our firsthand experience, the Avocado Green is a great eco-friendly option for shoppers in need of a firmer bed.
+All of the natural ingredients in the Avocado Green also ensure sleepers with sensitivities sleep undisturbed, as we observed during our team’s tests.

 The Avocado Green comes in two variations: standard and pillow-top.
-The pillow-top version is 13 inches thick and has a gentle-firm feel.
-Meanwhile, the standard version is 11 inches thick and has a medium-firm feel.
+The pillow-top version is 13 inches thick and has a gentle-firm feel from its two latex foam layers.
+Meanwhile, the standard version is 11 inches thick and serves as a medium-firm mattress.
 We’ll be focusing on the standard variety today.

 As a sustainable mattress, Avocado avoids adding chemical flame retardants in their mattress.
 Instead, they feature GOTS organic certified wool in the mattress to meet federal standards.
 Avocado sources their wool from organic pastures and meets the Responsible Wool Standard.
 However, they offer the Avocado Vegan Mattress for people who prefer to avoid wool entirely.